-- Running audio commentary by director Ritchie and producer Matthew Vaughn
+- Deleted scenes with optional commentary by director Ritchie and producer Matthew Vaughn

 My Advice: Own It.
-Unless you already have the two-disc.
+Although I miss the commentary.